nely1/phlec-86/README.md

-## Welcome to the Github page for PhlecTravels
+# Welcome to the Github page for PhlecTravels

 We are a small team of 5 students doing the capstone project for the subject IT Project COMP30022.

--Pretend that this sentence is a really good intro to the team and the about this project stuff-
+*Pretend that this sentence is a really good intro to the team and the about this project stuff*

-### Repository structure/layout and coding guidelines:
+# Repository structure/layout and coding guidelines:
-> (Structure learnt in subject INFO30005 Web Information Technologies)
+> (Structure learnt in subject INFO30005 Web Information Technologies)\
 > Note - Description of structure is based of memory and is not official definitions
 > Official definitions here: https://developer.mozilla.org/en-US/docs/Glossary/MVC
 * **controllers**: Handles interactions with the database and the user, and other logic needed for a specific page